Animals Charities

 Teachers Resources & Activities for children

 There are many activities for children & learning materials which animal charities have produced for teachers in the classroom.
 In many/most cases, charities will take curriculum requirements into account, making life easier for the professional teacher.
-Here are just some.
+The video below has been produced by the Humane Society International to teach children in Viet Nam about rhino conservation.

 • The Snow Leopard Trust has a teachers' resource you can download called Engaging Students in Conservation: Protecting the Endangered Snow Leopard.

 • The BirdBox Project gives schools a chance to share share video and data streams collected from nesting boxes fitted with video cameras etc. Schools throughout the south east can see nest box activity and share in interactive events.
-I am not sure whether you have to be in the South East, or can access it from elsewhere but take a look

 • The Royal Horticultural Society has launched the RHS Campaign for School Gardening.
 There's a vegetable of the month, a recipe of the month & lots of help on what you can do in the school garden.
 Plus a forum for teachers & staff.
 Lots of activities for children to do.

-• Be a frog-friendly teacher at Save the Frogs - lots of ideas for teachers of all subjects
+• Be a frog-friendly teacher at Save the Frogs- lots of ideas for teachers of all subjects

 • The WSPA has produced a Bear Necessities Resource for pupils aged 7 - 11 supporting key topics within the literacy curriculum while looking at animal welfare.
 They also have an Assembly Plan